MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 To support ongoing development, Contoso has decided to continue use databases running on VMs, but the current VMs will be replaced with new ones running in Azure DevTest Labs.
 In the future, Contoso will pursue the use of PaaS services such as [Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/database/sql-database-paas-overview) and [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview).

 - Current VMware database VMs will be decommissioned and replaced with Azure VMs in DevTest Labs.
 The existing databases will be migrated with simple backups and restores.
-- By using the Azure Dev/Test subscription offer, the Windows and SQL servers will not incur licensing fees which will minimize compute costs.
+- By using the Azure Dev/Test subscription offer, the Windows Server and SQL Server instances will not incur licensing fees, minimizing compute costs.

 ### Solution review